ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 The last line of output from this script, starting with ``*/1 * * * *`` or ``*/3 * * * *``, can be saved and used later to automatically run portions of the workflow if users have the Rocoto workflow manager installed on their system.

 This workflow generation script creates an experiment directory and populates it with all the data needed to run through the workflow.
 The flowchart in :numref:`Figure %s <WorkflowGeneration>` describes the experiment generation process.
-The ``generate_FV3LAM_wflow.py`` file:
+The ``generate_FV3LAM_wflow.py`` script:

    #.
 Runs the ``setup.py`` script to set the configuration parameters.
 This script reads three other configuration scripts in order: